wo-language/wo/README.md

 ### Wo is a fork of Go

-The Wo language is an interoperable successor to Go.
-It offers alternative syntax and language features aimed at readability.
+The Wo language is an interoperable successor to Go that offers alternative syntax and language features aimed at readability.

 For example,